Janjan798/MAT496/README.txt

         - Walked through functionality of Langsmith Playground
         - Uploaded dataset from code to langsmith and used it to check on playground

         -CHANGES MADE:
             - Changed the questions uploaded(dataset)

     Lesson 2()
-        - Walked through prompt hub and how it works.
+        - Walked through prompt hub and how it works
         - How to create and commit changes to a prompt on the UI
         - How to push commits using the SDK

+    Lesson 3(prompt_engineering_lifecycle.ipynb)
+        - Went through an end to end example on prompt hub
+        - Learnt how to iterate a prompt

-    Lesson 3()
+    Lesson 4():
         -